LOWZIHONG/HTML/Readme.md

 ### Existing Features

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+Feature 1 - allows users to achieve contacting the band for more information, by having them fill out a simepl form.
-- ...

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement